AlterBasics/BEACH_Android/README.md

 # Beach-Android
-Beach is a messaging application built using Stringflow Android SDK
+<b>Beach</b> is a messaging application built using Stringflow Android SDK